 All TCM treatment modalities, either self-treatments like Qigong, Neidan or Tai Chi, or treatments applied by a therapist, such as Acupuncture, Tuina, or Moxibustion are heavily influenced by Taoist concepts.

-Tagged: Tao, Taoism, TCM, Topic TCM, Traditional Chinese Medicine
+Tagged: China, Tao, Taoism, TCM, Topic TCM, Traditional Chinese Medicine